 Kemang Wa Lehulere works in a variety of media, including performance, drawing, installation, text, and photography.
 He creates events and environments in an attempt to understand South Africa’s past and present.
 His work engages with the spaces between personal narrative and collective history, between archive and amnesia.
 The act of digging (for example, for his performance uGuqul’ibhatyi, which took place in Gugulethu township in 2008, he dug a hole in the ground using only an afro comb and discovered bones) becomes a metaphor for the pathology of history, with the artist performing the dual roles of forensic investigator and scientist.
 Performative gestures of unearthing, discovery, destruction, and erasure are central to his work.
 Wa Lehulere embraces the open-endedness of his practice, revealing a discursive space between past and present, art and literature, the self and the collective.

-Wa Lehulere’s new work for EVA International 2016 takes its cue from these discoveries, bringing together material elements that represent these chance encounters and the preceding dream.
-The work is a sculptural installation that comprises a second-hand washing machine, a set of false teeth (which are made from a mould of the artists teeth), a text written by the artist, and a velvet cloth.
+Wa Lehulere’s new work for EVA International 2016 took its cue from these discoveries, bringing together material elements that represent these chance encounters and the preceding dream.
+The work was a sculptural installation that comprised a second-hand washing machine, a set of false teeth (which are made from a mold of the artists teeth), a text written by the artist, and a velvet cloth.